img

 These trekking routes usually start and end in different locations, offering diverse scenery and maximum mountain views.
 To transport luggage and supplies, we use mules or yaks where possible, otherwise experienced human porters.

-🛂 Important Pre-Trip Information:
+Important Pre-Trip Information:

-Tourist Visa for Nepal: All the foreign nationals, other than Indian citizens, are required to obtain a Tourist Visa to enter Nepal by flight or by road.
+Tourist visa for Nepal: All the foreign nationals, other than Indian citizens, are required to obtain a Tourist Visa to enter Nepal by flight or by road.

-Pre-Arranged Visa: We suggest applying for an online tourist visa through the nearest Nepalese Embassy or Consular office in your home or neighbouring country.
+Pre-arranged visa: We suggest applying for an online tourist visa through the nearest Nepalese Embassy or Consular office in your home or neighbouring country.

-Visa on Arrival: Alternatively, you can obtain a Visa on Arrival at Kathmandu's Tribhuvan International Airport or at any official land entry point from the Indian or Tibetan border.
+Visa on arrival: Alternatively, you can obtain a Visa on Arrival at Kathmandu's Tribhuvan International Airport or at any official land entry point from the Indian or Tibetan border.

-For Visa on Arrival, you will need:
+For visa on arrival, you will need:

 • A completed visa application form (which you can fill up at immigration desk)